psathyrella/partis/manual.md

 Note that now we're inside the container, we access the fasta file at the original path on your host system, but with `/host` tacked on the front (as we specified in `docker run` above).
 This command by default writes the output csv to the directory that `--infname` came from.
 There's also some example sequences you can run on in `test/example.fa`.
-Depending on your system, 5000 sequences will take perhaps ten minutes -- if your ratio of patience to sequences is quite different to this, you should look through the parallelization options below.
+Depending on your system, in about ten minutes a single process can probably annotate 5000 sequences or partition a few hundred -- if your ratio of patience to sequences is quite different to this, you should look through the parallelization options below.

 To detach from the docker container without stopping it, hit `ctrl-p ctrl-q`.